MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-deploy.md

 ### Credential used when registering a Service Manager management group with the data warehouse management group

  As part of the installation process, you register the Service Manager management group with the data warehouse management group.
-During this process, you will be prompted to provide credentials.
+During this process, you'll be prompted to provide credentials.
 The account credentials that you provide must be a domain account.
 Furthermore, you will have to provide an account with the following permissions:

 -   Must be a member of the Administrator user role in both the Service Manager and data warehouse management groups.
 -   Must be a member of the users local administrator group on the data warehouse management server.